 How to provide value

-With so many people out of a job and everyone affected in some way or another, now is a logical and meaningful time to reach out and support people.
+With so many people still out of a job and so many others affected in some way or another, now is a logical and meaningful time to reach out and support people.
 If you have the power to help (and you do, whether in big ways or small), that builds powerful relationships.
 Here are a few things you might do:

 Offer to help people with their job search.